Find Grad Schools

 9 Yearly Graduations

 Suffolk University is the 5th most popular school in the nation for students seeking a master's degree in international policy analysis.
 Roughly 6,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $44,812 per year, while in-state graduate students, on average, pay $35,860 per year.
+The average in-state tuition for full-time undergraduates is $42,790 per year, while in-state graduate students, on average, pay $39,622 per year.
 During the most recent year for which we have data, 9 people received their master's degree in international policy analysis from Suffolk.
-About 58% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 4 Yearly Graduations

 The University of Texas at Dallas comes in at #6 on our list of the most popular colleges offering master's degrees in international policy analysis.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 4 people received their master's degree in international policy analysis from UT Dallas.
-About 50% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Of these students, 67% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to international policy analysis that offer master’s degrees.